STMicro explores options for digital products group-COO

-LONDON STMicroelectronics (STM.PA) is taking more aggressive action in its troubled digital products group, scrutinising individual businesses and "exploring options" for the division as a whole, Chief Operating Officer Jean-Marc Chery said on Tuesday.
+LONDON May 12 STMicroelectronics is taking more aggressive action in its troubled digital products group, scrutinising individual businesses and "exploring options" for the division as a whole, Chief Operating Officer Jean-Marc Chery said on Tuesday.

 "Business as usual is no longer an option," Chery said at the chipmaker's annual investor day in London.